zwave-js/zwave-js-ui/docs/README.md

 - **Supports the Official Home Assistant Integration**: Can act as the backend driver for the official Home Assistant integration, using the same driver and socket server as the official addon
 - **Supports Home Assistant Discovery via MQTT**: In lieu of the official integation, can be used to expose Z-Wave devices to Home Assistant via MQTT discovery.
 - **Supported by Domoticz** (beta 2021.1) using MQTT Autodiscovery.
+- **Automatic/Scheduled backups**: Scheduled backup of NVM and store directory.
+It's also possible to enable automatic backups of NVM before every node inclusion/exclusion/replace, this ensures to create a safe restore point before any operation that can cause a network corruption.